-Please visit the following link www.glf.dfo-mpo.gc.ca/Gulf/FAM/Recreational-Fisheries/Salmon to see if there are any closures in effect on the Margaree River.
+Please visit the following link www.glf.dfo-mpo.gc.ca/en/recreational- fisheries to see if there are any closures in effect on the Margaree River.
 The purpose of the protocol is an in-season conservation measures for Atlantic salmon during environmentally stressful conditions in the Margaree River.

-For changes to angling seasons, please contact the Fisheries and Oceans Canada (DFO) at (902) 221-7264.
+For changes to Margaree River angling seasons, please contact the Fisheries and Oceans Canada (DFO) at 902-224-2017.

-STRIPED BASS Gulf Region
+STRIPED BASS GULF REGION